Davidson Institute for Talent Development

-After you have done a lot of research on your child’s strength area, you may be in the position of having more information than school personnel about appropriate educational options.
-You’ll want to share your knowledge in a manner that is non-confrontational and helpful.
+After doing all of this research, you may be in the position of having more information than school personnel.
+This can be a delicate situation!
+You want to share your knowledge in a manner that is non-confrontational and helpful.
 Think consciously about how you are perceived by personnel in your child’s school.

 Join a parent group, or start one!